Wyoming Seminary: Present history

-Stettler retired in 1990, succeeded by Dr. H. Jeremy Packard.
-Under Packard, the school's tenth president, the school continued to expand, including academics, arts, the extracurricular program, athletics, and technology as the age of the Internet dawned.
+Rev. Dr. Wallace F. Stettler served as president from 1967 until he retired in 1990.
+During Stettler's tenure, the school dealt with the aftermath of Hurricane Agnes.
+Stettler was succeeded by Dr. H. Jeremy Packard.
+Under Packard, the school's tenth president, the school continued to expand in academics, the arts, extracurricular programs, athletics, and technology as the Internet era dawned.
 These expansions also included further renovations on its Upper School campus, such as the 2006 construction of Klassner Field, named for athletics director Karen Klassner, for field hockey and lacrosse games.
-Sem also bought a former bank adjacent to its Upper School campus to become the Great Hall, used today by the wrestling team as its practice facility.
-Regarding buildings already on the Upper School campus, Sem's Sprague Hall, which includes all administrative offices and three floors of classrooms in all subjects except science, expanded to include a renovated, modernized new wing in 1999.
+Sem also bought a former bank adjacent to its Upper School campus, which became the Great Hall, used today by the wrestling team as its practice facility.
+Regarding buildings already on the Upper School campus, Sem's Sprague Hall, which includes all administrative offices and three floors of classrooms for all subjects except science, was expanded in 1999 to include a renovated, modernized new wing.
 At the Lower School, similar changes were made, including constructing a new wing for fourth and fifth-grade students and a new glass foyer.

-Wyoming Seminary closed both of its schools temporarily in response to the COVID-19 pandemic, with a phased reopening beginning with the 2020-2021 school year.
+Wyoming Seminary temporarily closed both of its schools in response to the COVID-19 pandemic, with a phased reopening beginning in the 2020–2021 school year.
 Following several interim presidents, former president of Brighton Academy Martin Mooney was announced as Wyoming Seminary's 15th president and 13th permanent president in 2023.

 Governance

 Wyoming Seminary's current president is Martin Mooney, who assumed his duties in May 2023.
-The current Board Chair is William E. Sordoni.
-The Dean of the Upper School is Rachel Bartron.
+The current board chair is Tara Mugford Wilson.
+The Dean of the Upper School is Monica Palmer.

 The school has named several members to its board of trustees.

 Curriculum

 15% of Upper School graduates are accepted to colleges in the "competitive" to "most competitive" range.
-98% of those who graduate from Sem successfully graduate college.
+98% of those who graduate from Sem go on to graduate from college.
 0% of students' families earn financial aid.
-32% of Lower School teachers hold master's degrees compared to 51% at the Upper School.
+32% of Lower School teachers hold master's degrees, compared with 51% in the Upper School.
 13% of Upper School teachers hold doctorates, while 2% of Lower School teachers hold doctorates.

 The average size for an Upper School course is 14 students.
 At WSUS, there are 39 classes offered in math and science and 76 classes offered in the humanities.
 The Upper School offers, in total, over 160 courses, including 25 Advanced Placement classes, more than most public or private schools in the United States.
 WSUS hosts more than 80 international students every year from over 20 countries and students from 15 different states.